appwrite/appwrite/README.md

 ```

-Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
-Please notice that on non-linux native hosts, the server might take a few minutes to start after installation completes.
+Once the Docker installation is completed, go to http://localhost to access the Appwrite console from your browser.
+Please notice that on non-Linux native hosts, the server might take a few minutes to start after installation completes.

-For advanced, production and custom installation, check out our Docker [environment variables](/docs/EnviornementVariables.md) docs.
+For advanced production and custom installation, check out our Docker [environment variables](/docs/EnviornementVariables.md) docs.

 ### Changing Port Number

-In case your port 80 is already taken, change the port number in the command above.
+In case your port 80 is already taken, change the port number in the command above(Port 81 works in most cases).
 Make sure to set the correct endpoint in your selected SDK, including your new port number.

 ## Getting Started

-Getting started with Appwrite is as easy as creating a new project, choosing your platform and integrating its SDK in your code.
+Getting started with Appwrite is as easy as creating a new project, simply choose your platform and integrate its SDK in your code.
 You can easily get started with your platform of choice by reading one of our Getting Started tutorials.

 * [Getting Started for Web](https://appwrite.io/docs/getting-started-for-web)
 * [Getting Started for Server](https://appwrite.io/docs/getting-started-for-server)